Center Meeting House Of Newbury New Hampshire

 How does Center Meeting House Of Newbury New Hampshire spend its money?

 Center Meeting House Of Newbury New Hampshire directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Center Meeting House Of Newbury New Hampshire tax-deductible?